samiron/python-data-visualization/readme.md

 * Just clone the repository or download the project from GitHub.com
 * Play around with the ipynb file.

-### I will start from here and want to receive any further updates
+### I will start from here and want to receive further updates

 **Do this for once**
 * Fork this repository.